Email FacebookTwitterMenu burgerClose thin

 Most advisors would probably segment Client A into a higher tier than Client B, Schlegel says, given the difference in yearly revenue.
 This may result in the advisor being more attentive to Client A and investing more time into building that relationship.
 The problem, however, is that this segmentation method doesn’t consider a client’s entire financial picture or details that go beyond their net worth.

 For instance, if Client B refers three new clients to the advisor each year with an average of $600,000 in assets each, that can double the amount of revenue they generate compared to Client A, who refers zero new clients.
-Albeit this revenue generation occurs indirectly.
-But knowing this about Client B presents a stronger case for moving them to a different segmentation tier and delivering a different level of service.
+Even though this revenue generation occurs indirectly, knowing this about Client B presents a stronger case for moving them to a different segmentation tier and delivering a different level of service.

-Sullivan says that effective client segmentation starts with a good client relationship management system (CRM).
-If you have that in place, you can utilize it to segment your client base in a way that aligns with your sales goals, marketing efforts and client life cycles.
+Sullivan says that effective client segmentation starts with a good client relationship management (CRM) system.
+Once you have that in place, you can utilize it to segment your client base in a way that aligns with your sales goals, marketing efforts and client life cycles.

 Secondary to that is making sure you’re following up on your efforts to market to clients with personal calls and opportunities to educate them about your firm’s products and services.
 Because, as Sullivan says, “educated clients make better decisions.”